 Lynne Sharon Schwartz

 Lynne Sharon Schwartz's first novel Rough Strife was nominated for a National Book Award in 1980.
 Other works include Balancing Acts, Disturbances in the Field, Acquainted With the Night, The Melting Pot and Other Subversive Stories, Leaving Brooklyn (nominated for the PEN/Faulkner Award for Fiction), The Fatigue Artist, Ruined by Reading In the Family Way: An Urban Comedy, Face to Face, In Solitary, Referred Pain, The Writing on the Wall (2005), and The Emergence of Memory: Conversations With W.G.
-Sebald.
-Her newest book, Not Now, Voyager, will be published by Counterpoint Press in April.
+Sebald, as well as two poetry collections, In Solitary and See You in the Dark.
+Her work has been widely anthologized, and she teaches in the Bennington Writing Seminars and at Columbia University's School of the Arts.

 Contributions by Lynne Sharon Schwartz